 In the interests of safety, children are allocated play areas which vary in wet or fine weather.
 Children are made aware of their area and must play in these areas at break times.

-We promote a Healthy School Lunch Policy.
-Nuts are not allowed.
+We promote a Healthy School Lunch Policy. .
 Friday is considered a ‘small’ treat day.
 Lunch leftovers must be taken home.
 Glass bottles are not allowed because of the obvious danger they pose.

 School uniforms must be worn at all times except on P.E. days when the school tracksuit must be worn.